aroy23/BruinTour/README.md

 The A* algorithm serves as a cornerstone in the BruinTour system's `Router` class, offering an efficient and optimal solution for route computation.
 By leveraging A*, the system ensures smooth navigation for tour robots, enhancing the overall tour experience for visitors exploring UCLA and Westwood.

 For implementation details of the Router class and A* algorithm, please refer to the source code in the repository.

-This Program Was Made For UCLA CS 32 Project 4 Taught by David Smallberg and Carey Nachenberg for the Winter 2024 Quarter